LostArtefacts/TRX/docs/tr1/README.md

 - fixed ceiling heights at times being miscalculated, resulting in camera issues and Lara being able to jump into the ceiling
 - fixed the camera being thrown through doors for one frame when looked at from fixed camera positions
 - fixed several instances of the camera going out of bounds
+- fixed the camera behaving erratically in rooms/sectors that have no pathfinding data
 - fixed the ape not performing the vault animation when climbing
 - fixed Natla's gun moving while she is in her semi death state
 - fixed the bear pat attack so it does not miss Lara